 In addition, the natural catastrophe modeling teams within the Group's P&C business unit try to factor the latest usable scientific knowledge into the models they use.
 The natural catastrophe modeling tools used by the P&C business unit to assess insurance risks take account of climate risk both implicitly (e.g. claims activity is used as the basis for calibrating models) and explicitly (e.g. using current estimates of the increase in sea levels to assess the risk of coastal flooding rather than long-term averages).
-In this way, current changes in the frequency and severity of the natural risks that SCOR underwrites, whether or not they are related to climate change, are taken into account in the pricing of contracts.
+In this way, current changes in the frequency and severity of the natural risks on non-financial reporting and have contributed to the reflection on a taxonomy for sustainable activities;